 It is clearly stated in the Agreed Syllabus that R.E. in schools is concerned with educating children about religion and for them to learn from religion.
 It is not concerned with inducting them in a particular faith; this is the responsibility of the family or the faith community.
-Pupils will learn about Christianity, as the main religious tradition in this country.
-We use the Understanding Christianity resource to support this teaching learning.
-Children also learn about the teaching and practices of some of the other principal world religions represented in this country.
-In Key Stage One, children will learn about Judaism, in Years Three and Four the focus will change to Hinduism and Sikhism and in Years Five and Six, Islam.
+Pupils will learn about Christianity, as the main religious tradition in this country, but also about the teaching and practices of some of the other principal world religions represented in this country.
+In Key Stage One, children will learn about Judaism, in Years Three and Four the focus will change to Hinduism and in Years Five and Six, Islam.